-Air conditioners are complex systems that rely on various components, which includes a compressor, evaporator coil, condenser coil and refrigerant to regulate your home’s temperature and humidity level.
-While these machines are typically sturdy and reliable, it’s not uncommon for AC units to make strange sounds, which may indicate that something is awry.
-One such sound is dripping, gurgling, bubbling or running water.
-These worrying noises can be linked to several causes.
+Air conditioners are complicated systems that rely on several elements, such as a compressor, evaporator coil, condenser coil and refrigerant to regulate your home’s temperature and humidity level.
+While these machines are usually strong and reliable, it’s not uncommon for AC units to make strange sounds, which may indicate that something is wrong.
+One of these sounds is dripping, gurgling, bubbling or running water.
+These worrying noises can be traced back to several origins.

 1. The AC Makes a Dripping Noise

-Also, take AC dripping sounds as a indication that the condensate drain line is blocked and needs to be cleared.
-A float switch ought to automatically shut off your conditioner before the drain pan overflows and creates water damage, but the float switch could always not work properly.
-Plus, if your AC keeps turning itself off because of a full drain pan, you’ll have to solve the problem before your unit will operate normally again.
+Also, take AC dripping sounds as a warning sign that the condensate drain line is plugged and must be cleared.
+A float switch ought to automatically shut off your conditioner before the drain pan overflows and causes water damage, but the float switch could always break.
+Plus, if your AC keeps turning itself off because of a full drain pan, you’ll need to correct the problem before your unit will operate normally again.

 2. The AC Sounds Like Water Is Running

-While air conditioners make condensate as a component of the cooling process, they do not run on or consume water.
-This simply means your AC should not ever sound like running water.
-If you hear this noise, it may indicate the evaporator coil has frozen over and is now thawing and dripping water onto the ground.
+While air conditioners produce condensate during the cooling process, they do not run on or use water.
+What this means is your AC should not ever sound like running water.
+If you hear this noise, it might indicate the evaporator coil has frozen over and is now thawing and dripping water onto the ground.

-- Dirty air filter: A filter plugged with dust, dirt and other crud blocks airflow.
-This may make the temperature inside the evaporator coil to drop below freezing, which then freezes the condensate gathered on the coil.
+• Dirty air filter: A filter plugged with dust, dirt and other particles restricts airflow.
+This may lead the temperature inside the evaporator coil to drop below freezing, which then freezes the condensate gathered on the coil.

-- Low refrigerant level: Chilled refrigerant absorbs heat from the indoor air as it moves through the evaporator coil.
-If the network is undercharged or seeping out and the refrigerant level is not high enough, it loses the ability to absorb the heat.
-This can cause the temperature to fall below freezing and ice to develop on the coil.
+• Low refrigerant level: Chilled refrigerant absorbs heat from the indoor air as it moves through the evaporator coil.
+If the air conditioner is undercharged or seeping out and the refrigerant level is minimal, it loses the capacity to absorb the heat.
+This can allow the temperature to drop below freezing and ice to develop on the coil.

-- Dirty evaporator coil: Dust and dirt may build up on an ignored evaporator coil, effectively insulating it and blocking the refrigerant within it from absorbing heat.
-When this takes place, the coil could freeze.
+• Dirty evaporator coil: Dust and grime may build up on a forgotten evaporator coil, effectively insulating it and preventing the refrigerant within it from absorbing heat.
+When this happens, the coil may freeze.

-- Failing thermostat: Poor temperature calibration could cause the air conditioner to run continuously, even when the indoor temperature is already at the ideal degree.
-Constant running of an AC unit can make the evaporator coil so cold that it freezes completely.
+• Broken thermostat: Poor temperature calibration could cause the air conditioner to run constantly, even when the indoor temperature is already at the correct level.
+Constant running of an AC unit can make the evaporator coil so cold that it freezes up.

-- Blower issues: The blower moves air over the evaporator coil.
-If it isn’t working right or operating at a low speed, the low level of airflow may freeze the evaporator coil.
+• Blower issues: The blower forces air over the evaporator coil.
+If it isn’t working effectively or running at a low speed, the low level of airflow can freeze the evaporator coil.

 3. The AC Makes a Gurgling or Bubbling Sound

 Refrigerant is a crucial part of the cooling process.
-If a leak has developed or air gets stuck in the refrigerant line, you may hear gurgling or bubbling as the refrigerant flows.
-Additionally, your system could very well gurgle due to overcharged refrigerant.
-Always leave AC service work to a professional who can make sure the correct refrigerant charge.
+If a leak forms or air comes to be caught in the refrigerant line, you might hear gurgling or bubbling as the refrigerant flows.
+Similarly, your system may gurgle due to overcharged refrigerant.
+Always leave AC service work to a professional who can verify the proper refrigerant charge.

 4. The AC Makes a Hissing Noise

-- Refrigerant leaks: Depending on the location and severity of a refrigerant leak, it may create more of a hissing noise than a gurgling or bubbling sound.
+• Refrigerant leaks: Depending on the place and severity of a refrigerant leak, it may generate more of a hissing noise than a gurgling or bubbling sound.

-- Problem with the compressor: The compressor located in the exterior condensing unit pressurizes the refrigerant as it passes through the AC model.
-This part of the system may make a hissing noise if it becomes defective.
+• An issue with with the compressor: The compressor located in the outside condensing unit pressurizes the refrigerant as it moves through the AC model.
+This component may make a hissing noise if it gets defective.

-- Internal valve leak: The valve that regulates refrigerant movement throughout the compressor may also leak and hiss.
+• Internal valve leak: The valve that manages refrigerant circulation through the compressor may also leak and hiss.

 Schedule Air Conditioning Services

-If you hear a sound like running water from your air conditioner, take steps to identify and address the cause to avoid more damage. [companyname] can diagnose and repair any concern causing your AC to sound like running water, whether that’s condensation buildup, a refrigerant leak, a plugged drain line or a frozen evaporator coil.
-Every single AC repair comes with a one-year 100% satisfaction guarantee!
-To learn more or schedule a repair estimate, please contact [companyname].
+If you hear a sound similar to running water from your air conditioner, take steps to determine and address the cause to avoid further damage.
+Service Experts Heating, Air Conditioning & Plumbing can detect and fix any issue causing your AC to sound like running water, whether that’s condensation buildup, a refrigerant leak, a clogged drain line or a frozen evaporator coil.
+Every AC repair comes with a one-year 100% satisfaction guarantee!
+To learn more or schedule a repair estimate, please contact Service Experts Heating, Air Conditioning & Plumbing.